Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 Community manager job description template

 Community manager roles will vary depending on the agency and its clients.
-Some roles might be social-heavy, while others might be more about planning and hosting online events.
+Some community management roles might be social-heavy, while others might be more about planning and hosting online events.
 Look out for the key responsibilities in any job ads you come across to determine where the emphasis might be in an agency.

 Here’s a sample template including: